SkTamim/rhino5-commands/README.md

 While in block edit mode, you can add new objects to the block or delete existing ones.
 You can also change the block's base point while in the editing session.

 ### Practical Use Cases
 * **Use Case 1 (Changing Gem Proportions):** You have used a block for all the 1.5mm diamonds in your model.
-You now decide that the pavilion (bottom part) of the diamond model is too deep.
+You now decide that the pavilion of the diamond model is too deep.
 Run `BlockEdit` on any one of the diamond instances.
 In the editing session, scale the pavilion to make it shallower.
-When you exit, all the diamonds in your entire piece will update with the new proportions.
+When you exit, all the diamonds in your entire piece will update.
 * **Use Case 2 (Modifying a Setting):** You have used your custom 4-prong setting block in a new design, but for this particular ring, the prongs need to be slightly thicker.
 Use `BlockEdit` to open the setting's block definition.
 Thicken the prongs.
 When you exit, the setting in your current design will be updated.

 ### Other Information